ISAC Q&A

 1, Language Teacher

-We have most English jobs and some German, French, Japanese, Spanish, Russian, Korean jobs.
+Most of our jobs are English teaching jobs.
+Some jobs are German, French, Japanese, Spanish, Russian, Korean teaching jobs.
 We also have some other language positions every now and then.
-For example, Thai, Czech, Portuguese, Malay etc. We welcome teachers of other languages to submit CV so we can contact you once we have suitable university positions for you.
+For example, Thai, Czech, Portuguese, Malay etc. We welcome teachers to submit CV so we can contact you once we have suitable university positions for you.

-2, Subject Instructor (Mechanical Engineering, Software, Computer Science, Petro Science, Chemistry, Math, Medicine etc)
+2, Subject Instructor (Mechanical Engineering, Software, Computer Science, Petro Science, Chemistry, Math, Medicine etc); For subject teachers, we require them to have at least Master’s degree

 Please follow Application Procedure

-Teachers need to pay for the apostille fee for your degree and background check to relevant departments, and the work visa application fee to the Chinese embassy in your country.
+No. Teachers need to pay for the apostille fee for degree and background check to relevant departments, and the work visa application fee to the Chinese embassy in your country.

 Chris, Hangzhou Program